My Favorite Christmas Tree Skirts and Tree Collars

 Felt or Fabric Collars: These provide the softness of a tree skirt with the structured look of a collar, offering the best of both worlds.

-Glamorous Options: For those who love a bit of sparkle, there are collars adorned with sequins or metallic finishes that reflect the glow of Christmas lights.
+Glamorous Options: For those who love a bit of sparkle, collars adorned with sequins or metallic finishes reflect the glow of Christmas lights.

 Making the Right Choice